joe-singh/VUV_Geometry/README.md

 measurements.
 Just like the actual setup, the simulation geometry has a sample and PMT that rotates.
 Shell scripts are also available to automate the process.
 An analysis script creates a plot of the photon distribution as a function of PMT angle.
 There is also a script to overlay data and MC plots, which has only currently been used for the mirror but can be extended to the TPB later.
+The TLDR instructions are

+1. Adjust geometry in geoGenMain.py if needed.
+2. Adjust systematic/photon flags in cluster_zero_sweep.sh.
+Set appropriate angle limits and run.
+This creates MC.
+3. Use compile_loop_macro.sh with appropriate sample/pmt angle limits to create photon distributions.

 ## To Do
 1. Make sure file paths in geoGenMain.py, makePhotonMacro.py, cluster_zero_sweep.sh, and newLoopOverFiles.cc are changed.